Written by Michael VanDerLaan

 The best way to achieve this is keeping in mind that the farther back in your stance you put the golf ball, the lower it will go, so you also have to open your stance proportionally.
 Lee Trevino is a great example of a golfer who became a dominant ball striker with this setup.

 A second way to hit a low fade which works well for some golfers is to keep your ball position forward, choke down on the club, and abbreviate your follow through.
-These adjustments will make the ball go shorter, but typically a low fade is an escape shot, so consistency is more important than distance!
+This may lead to a chicken wing, but that's okay because typically a low fade is an escape shot, so consistency is more important than distance!

 When working on shaping golf shots it's helpful to break down your diagnoses.
 First work on one thing - either path or face.